Ecommerce Accounting’s Pitfalls and Obstacles

-Certain eCommerce platforms are more advanced than others when it comes to analytics and reporting.
+Certain eCommerce platforms are more advanced than others regarding analytics and reporting.

-This is a problem for sellers who don’t have easy access to store performance statistics.
+This is a problem for sellers who don’t have easy access to store performance domestics.

-Customers would not be told what was going on, reacting to things that had already happened.
+Customers would not be told what was happening, reacting to things that had already happened.

 You may become proactive based on current data and performance history when you have good reporting.